tableau/embedding-api-v3-guide/README.md

 ## Roadmap

-Tableau Embedding v3.2 is now in Developer Preview and includes:
+Tableau Embedding v3.3 is now in Developer Preview and includes:
-* Embedded Web Authoring: Embed Tableau authoring experience in your application!
-* Create your own custom context menu: enable your user to take data driven decision directly from the embedded view
-* More support for Tableau events: UrlAction, ParameterChanged, etc
-* Support for Tableau parameters
+* Custom Views
+* Hierarchical Filters
+* Simplified event handling
-* Support for exporting actions
+* Basic Story Support
-* Support more filtering methods such as Filter.getAppliedWorksheets() , Filter.setAppliedWorksheets(), etc.

 We will continue to release new versions of the Embedding API v3 with every release of Tableau until all JavaScript API v2 users can migrate to Embedding API v3.